flashbots/mev-research/README.md

 Find out more about our research [process](process.md), ongoing [FRPs](FRPs/) and the [grants](grants.md) we issue.
 You can see more about past FRPs in the [FRP section of the Flashbots Forum](https://collective.flashbots.net/c/frp/24).

 ## Resources
-- Access past recordings of research workshops and talks on the [Flashbots YouTube channel](https://www.youtube.com/channel/UCclbTgsnYUy3vmrptIqCmqQ).
+- Access past recordings of research workshops and talks on the [Flashbots YouTube channel](https://www.youtube.com/channel/UCclbTgsnYUy3vmrptIqCmqQ)
-- A selection of research papers and posts on MEV topics can be found in our [research vault](resources.md).
+- A selection of research papers and posts on MEV topics can be found in our [research vault](resources.md)
+- Join the conversation on the [Flashbots Forum](https://collective.flashbots.net/)